gkosia-dataeng/data-platform-infru/data-generator/README.md

 # Data-generator

-`data-generator` folder contain python and bash scripts that push data into mysql, postgresql and kafka topics
+`data-generator` folder contains scripts to generate data into mysql, postgresql and kafka topics

+Connection details(host, credentials) for the data stores are based on the deployments in this repository.

-To run a python script activate the venv by running `. .venv/bin/activate`
+To run the python scripts activate the venv by running `. .venv/bin/activate`